jameshume/jehtech/src/html/cpp_move_sem.md

 Junk string destructor
 ```

 There is one more copy constructor than expected.
 Why is this?
-This is because the vector is re-sizing itself, which forces
-a reallocation and relocatation of the elements that are already inside the vector.
+This is because the vector is re-sizing itself, which forces a reallocation and relocatation of the elements that are already inside the vector.
+Also it used a copy because when I first did this I didnt declare the move operator as `noexcept`!

 Lets fix this: